Professional Trainers are not inclined to use treats, clickers, gimmicks, or other inappropriate training aids and methods.

 Don't wind up with a drawer full of useless, ineffective gadgets, and a dog that's no better behaved then when you started.

 From the Trainer....
 "I am writing this in response to the dozens of phone calls I receive everyday from frustrated dog owners who have come to realize the clicker-treat reward system is ineffective, and counter productive.
 I hear the same complaints over and over again, of how the dog still won't listen after weeks of positive reinforcement training.
-In addition, positive reinforcement trainers will either put an unruly or difficult dog out of class, won't take them at all, advocate the use of Prozac after being bitten, and are quick to recommend euthanasia.They would rather put a good dog to sleep than do a correction.
+In addition, positive reinforcement trainers will either put an unruly or difficult dog out of class, won't take them at all, advocate the use of Prozac as a training tool, and are quick to recommend euthanasia.They would rather put a good dog to sleep than do a correction.
 These owners feel hopeless and bewildered.

-Studies have shown that there are 3 basic and consistent treat related patterns of behavior.
+Studies have shown that there are 3 basic and consistent "treat trained" related patterns of behavior.